oseanfro/automaid/README.md

 # automaid

-This program converts raw data transmitted by Mermaid instruments to classify datas, correct clock drifts, interpolate float position and then generates seismic SAC files, plots seismic events and dives and generates KML, HTML, and PNG files.
+This program converts raw data transmitted by Mermaid instruments to classify data, correct clock drifts, interpolate float positions and then generates seismic SAC files, plots seismic events and dives and generates KML, HTML, and PNG files.